veeto

 Key Takeaways

-• Protects individuals from liability when administering anti-seizure medication during emergencies in good faith.
+• Protects individuals from legal liability when administering anti-seizure medication during emergencies.

 Summary